wisetc/static-page/README.md

 ## Usage

-Map static folder to `/deployment`.
-If folder to deploy is 'deployment' under current working directory,
+You can map static folder to `/deployment`.
+If folder to deploy is named for 'deployment' under current working directory, then

 ```sh
 $ docker run --rm --name static-page -p 8080:80 -v "$(pwd)/deployment:/deployment" static-page